ABOUT BREAST CANCER

 Clinical trials

-Research is ongoing to improve all areas of treatment for breast cancer.
+Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.
+Research is ongoing to improve treatment for breast cancer.
 New therapies are being studied in clinical trials.
 The results of these studies will decide whether these therapies become part of the standard of care.
 After discussing the benefits and risks with your doctor, we encourage you to consider joining a clinical trial.

 Emerging areas

-Perhaps the most promising new treatments for breast cancer are targeted therapies.
+Perhaps the most promising emerging treatments for breast cancer are targeted therapies.
 Unlike many standard treatments, targeted therapies attack specific cancer cells and leave healthy cells alone.
 The hope is they may help limit side effects and improve survival.
-Learn about these and other emerging therapies under study.
+Learn about these and other breast cancer therapies under study.

 Managing Side Effects

 Talk with your doctor about how you’re coping during treatment.
-They can help you find ways to improve your emotional well-being.
-Your doctor or a patient navigator can also help you or your loved ones find a counselor or support group.
+They care about your overall well-being and can help you find ways to improve it.
+They may connect you to another member of the health care team, such as a social worker or patient navigator, for help.
+They may also recommend you or your loved ones find a counselor or support group.

 Susan G. Komen® Support Resources